rsinger86/drf-flex-fields/README.md

 ## Field Expansion on "List" Views <a id="list-views"></a>

-If you request many objects, expanding fields could lead to many database queries.
+If you request many objects, expanding fields could lead to many additional database queries.
 Subclass `FlexFieldsModelViewSet` if you want to prevent expanding fields by default when calling a ViewSet's `list` method.
-List those fields that you would like to expand in a `permit_list_expands` property on the ViewSet:
+Place those fields that you would like to expand in a `permit_list_expands` property on the ViewSet:

 ```python
 from drf_flex_fields import is_expanded